 Board of Directors

-Paul Magness, President: Paul is Managing Director of Investments at Wells Fargo Advisors.
+Paul Magness, President: Paul is Managing Director — Investments at Wells Fargo Advisors.
 He joined CVI’s Board of Directors in September 2012.
 Paul brings a variety of experiences and skills to CVI including financial management, business development, and a deep appreciation for the natural beauty of our region.
 Paul began his business career in 2000.
 Prior to Paul’s business career he served on active duty with the Army’s Old Guard at Fort Myer, Virginia, home of Arlington National Cemetery.
 Paul and his wife Molly live on their farm in Winchester, Virginia.

 Sull McCartney, Vice-President: Sull grew up in Petersburg, WV and graduated from Glenville State College with degrees in History and Business.
 He has resided in Oakland, MD for over 30 years where he is a partner in Highland Engineering.
 Sull was appointed to the CVI Board of Directors in 1999 and has served as vice-president since 2001.
 Sull is a charter member of the Youghiogheny Chapter of Trout Unlimited, is a member of the Youghiogheny River Watershed Association, and the Potomac-Garrett State Forest Advisory Board, served two terms on the board of directors of The Ruth Enlow Library and has been a member of the MD DNR Outdoor Caucus.